antarctica/PolarRoute/doc/source/sections/Configuration.rst

 Discrete Mesh
 ^^^^^^^^^^^^^^^^^^
-In this section outline an example usecase ...
+In this section outline an example use case ...

 ::